Meet Bill Loftis, ReStore Metals Recycling Team Captain

 Come join the ReStore community of volunteers today!

 Interested in volunteering with the metals recycling program or becoming a Team Captain like Bill?
-Contact Maureen to learn more: firstname.lastname@example.org or 720-469-4807.
+Contact our volunteer team at firstname.lastname@example.org.